 You’ll also see some foods not normally associated with breakfast, like bison, avocado, and broccoli.

-Whether you’d rather grab a smoothie or a muffin or sit down to a hearty meal of sausage and eggs, I’ve got every breakfast style covered.
+Whether you’d rather grab a smoothie or a muffin or sit down to a hearty meal of sausage and eggs, I’ve got every breakfast preference covered.

 Here are 8 breakfasts that will keep your brain fueled right all morning for a great start to your day.